Is the Leptospirosis Vaccine Necessary for My Dog?

 That’s definitely better than nothing, but it has raised the question from many pet owners on whether it’s really worth it.

-Even more notable, it’s been found that Dachshunds are the MOST LIKELY dog breed to experience adverse reactions to the vaccine (Pugs, Boston Terriers, Miniature Pinschers, and Chihuahuas following close behind.)
+Even more notable, it’s been found that Dachshunds are the most likely dog breed to experience adverse reactions to the leptospirosis vaccine (Pugs, Boston Terriers, Miniature Pinschers, and Chihuahuas following close behind.)

 This is in large part because vaccines are prescribed on a “one size fits all” basis, putting smaller pups at a higher risk of experiencing an allergic reaction than a dog five times their size.